kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 ###### Does enabling the feature change any default behavior?

-Yes, on nodes undergoing graceful shutdown only: the DaemonSet controller stops recreating DaemonSet Pods on those nodes for the duration of the shutdown.
+Yes, on nodes undergoing graceful shutdown only.
+The DaemonSet controller stops recreating non-critical DaemonSet Pods on those nodes for the duration of the shutdown, and all DaemonSet Pods once the critical tier begins.
+The kubelet admits Pods above the tier it is terminating instead of rejecting every Pod;
+see [Priority tiers](#priority-tiers).
 Nodes not in shutdown are unaffected.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?